Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Monte Carlo simulation methods and observables

 For a given linear combination of phases, the helicity modulus is by definition the second derivative

 where $F$ is the free energy.
 By considering the fundamental relations

-one can straightforwardly derive an expression for the helicity modulus $\Upsilon_{\mu,\{a_i\}}$ in terms of the first and second derivatives of the Hamiltonian $H$ with respect to the phase-twist parameter $\delta_\mu$.
+one can derive an expression for the helicity modulus $\Upsilon_{\mu,\{a_i\}}$ in terms of the first and second derivatives of the Hamiltonian $H$ with respect to the phase-twist parameter $\delta_\mu$.
 We use this expression to evaluate helicity moduli from our numerical simulations.
-How this is done is described in more detail in a paper on $\mathrm{SU}(N)$ symmetric systems that is published concurrently with this paper.
-(However, here we do not use reweighting to improve our helicity-modulus data.)
+How this is done is described in more detail in Ref.~\onlinecite{Weston2021}.
+(However, here we do not always use reweighting to improve our helicity-modulus data.)

-A helicity modulus $\Upsilon$ is expected to scale as the inverse system size $1/L$ at the critical point of a continuous superfluid transition.
-From this is follows that $L\rho$ is a universal quantity, and that the finite-size crossings of $L\rho$ give the critical temperature of a superfluid transition (when extrapolated to the thermodynamic limit).
+Our estimates of superfluid critical temperatures are given by finite-size crossings of the quantity $L\Upsilon$ (helicity modulus scaled by system size), extrapolated to the thermodynamic limit.
+This is similar to how we use finite-size crossings of $L\rho$ in the superconducting case.
+Again, we use linear interpolation between simulated inverse temperatures to estimate the locations of the crossings.